#51 of 147 · Billionaires & Philanthropists

 Strategic Profile

-Why He Is Ranked Twenty-Fifth
+Why He Is Ranked Fifty-First

-Ray Dalio holds the twenty-fifth position on The CrowdSmith List because the structural logic of his life’s work — document your principles, test them against reality, revise without ego — is the same structural logic that produced CrowdSmith’s operational architecture.
+Ray Dalio holds the fifty-first position on The CrowdSmith List because the structural logic of his life’s work — document your principles, test them against reality, revise without ego — is the same structural logic that produced CrowdSmith’s operational architecture.
 SmithTalk is a principles system: three tiers, documented rules, hundreds of sessions of iterative output.
 The thirty-eight-chapter binder exists because the methodology demanded documentation.
 Dalio will recognize it instantly because it operates exactly the way he has argued institutions should operate for fifty years.

 Ray Dalio: The Full Biography